 As we mentioned, we have very few returns.
 Nevertheless, whatever the condition of a returned product, such as a bag, we don’t shred it, incinerate it, or throw it away in a dumpster.

-We're not going to complain about not having enough returns anyway… But keep an eye on our site in the section “The bargain corner”, there may be a new bag without packaging at an attractive price, end of series (when you have them!), an exhibition model or another all patched up and full of scars, at a ridiculous price.
+We’re not going to complain about not having enough returns anyway… But keep an eye on our site in the section “The bargain corner”, there may be a new bag without packaging at an attractive price, end of series (when we have it!), an exhibition model or another all patched up and full of scars, at a ridiculous price.